Youth Advocacy Program

 About the Youth Advocacy Program

+UNICEF Canada’s Youth Advocacy Program is looking for young people between the ages of 13-24.
 This is an opportunity to develop your knowledge and skills and learn how to become powerful advocates and activists on the issues that you are passionate.
-Applications for the 2023 program are now closed.
+Applications for the 2024 program are now closed.

 What is the Youth Advocacy Program?

 UNICEF Canada’s Youth Advocacy Program is a 10-month online program that helps young people learn the skills and knowledge needed to become powerful advocates and activists in Canada.

 The program is designed for young people between the ages of 13-24 who are passionate about advocacy and activism, and creating change.
 It is for young people who want to learn more about the step-by-step process of creating an advocacy plan, legal rights, and how to influence decision-makers.

 UNICEF Canada Youth Advocacy Program in 2024 will take place from February to December 2024.
 There are monthly core sessions, with space for additional sessions as identified by participants.
 The sessions will last anywhere between 1.5-3 hours.
 Applications for the 2025 program will open in November 2024.

 What does the program provide?

 - Opportunity to learn more about advocacy, your rights, the government decision-making process, and how to become powerful advocates and activists to improve the lives of young people across Canada

 - Opportunity to connect with diverse young people from across Canada